CommonAccord/Site-My/Doc/H/HowTo_Agreements.md

 3.5.Ti=Foot

 3.5.sec=This is ordinarily for attachments, such as Exhibits and Schedules.
-This section rollsover to null, so it won't appear unless youp put something in as <br>Foot.Sec= ...
+This section rolls over to null, so it won't appear unless you put something in as <br>Foot.Sec= ...

 3.=[Z/Sec/5]